Narrative

 Oral health

 There is a well established link between deprivation and poor oral health.
-Vulnerable people are more likely to seek dental treatment when they have a problem.
+Vulnerable people are more likely to seek dental treatment only when they have a problem, rather than engaging in regular preventative care.
 Health promotion targeted and drop-in style services are particularly needed in areas of deprivation.
-Almost 51% of the adult population has been seen by a dentist in the previous 24 months,[9] however there is a proportion of the population who are not accessing services for regular checks and prevention.

 Living independently & well

-- www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/families/bulletins/familiesandhouseholds/2017
+- www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/ageing/articles/profileoftheolderpopulationlivinginenglandandwalesin2021andchangessince2011/2023-04-03#living-arrangements

 End of life care